-"Minor metals are so called due to lack of familiarity, they are so dispersed that their production is viable in areas where there are high concentrations.
+Minor metals are so called because of unfamiliarity; they are so widely dispersed that their production is feasible in areas where there are high concentrations.